Paulaner: History

 The brewery was founded by the Paulaner Order (the name in Germany for the Order of Minims) after whom it was named.
 The monks in the Order's Neudeck ob der Au Monastery in Munich brewed a strong beer, the Paulaner Salvator, naturally according to the Purity Law of 1516.
 Whatever they did not drink themselves was given to the poor or sold in the cloister pub.
 As ever-larger numbers of people in Munich began drinking the beer, civilian brewers voiced their complaints to the city council on February 24, 1634, about competition from the monastery.
 This letter is considered the first documented evidence of the Paulaner Brewery and is to this day used as the founding date of the brewery.

 In 1751, the Paulaner monks were officially allowed by elector Maximilian III Joseph to publicly serve their beer on the day celebrating the father of their order, Francis of Paola: April 2.
-This was named "fathers saint beer" (St. Vater Bier in german), which by time became slured into Salvator.
+This was named "fathers saint beer" (St. Vater Bier in german), which by time became slurred into Salvator.
 As a show of gratitude, they invited the Bavarian Electors to enjoy their first sip of the eponymous brew, Salvator.
 It is a ritual that still takes place when the head of the Paulaner Brewery hands the first one-litre measure of Salvator to the Bavarian minister president at the kick-off of the Munich "Starkbierfest" (strong beer festival).
 In 1780 the brewery was granted an unrestricted license to serve its beer.

 The Paulaner Brewery was always developing new techniques: One of the first Carl von Linde ice machines is used in 1881.
 From that point on, beer could be brewed all year round.

 In World War II, large parts of the brewery were destroyed by bombs.
 Reconstruction lasted until 1950.
 In 1994, the merger to Paulaner Brauerei AG followed.

 In 1979 the Schörghuber family took over the majority of Paulaner Brewery, and the entrepreneurial family maintains that majority to this day.

 The first non-alcoholic Weissbier in the world, "Waitzinger Weissbier", began to be produced in 1986 by the Paulaner Brewery.
 Today it is called "Hefe Weißbier Non-Alcoholic".

 Paulaner Bräuhaus Consult GmbH opened the first brewhouse on Kapuzinerplatz in Munich in 1989 as the headquarters of Paulaner taverns with its own in-house brewing operation.
-More brewhouses followed in Beijing, Shanghai, Singapore and St. Petersburg.
+More brewhouses followed in Beijing, Shanghai, Singapore, Jakarta, and St. Petersburg.

 In 1999, the brewery was renamed to Paulaner GmbH und Co.
 KG.
 On July 4, 2017, the former Paulaner Brauerei GmbH & Co.
 KG was merged with Brau Holding International GmbH & Co.
 KGaA and was transferred to Paulaner Brauerei Gruppe GmbH & Co.
 KGaA.

 The Paulaner Brewery is the management company of Paulaner Brauerei Gruppe GmbH & Co.
 KGaA.
 Seventy percent of the company is owned by the Schörghuber Unternehmensgruppe and 30% by the Dutch Heineken International B.V.

 For the first time in history, Paulaner exported one million hectolitres to the rest of the world in 2016.
 Paulaner is consumed in over 70 countries around the globe.